 I am interested in a less expensive puppy.

-I am interested in a start in training for my puppy and would like to pick him/her up between 10 and 11 weeks of age.
+I am interested in a start in training for my puppy and would like to pick him/her up at 10 weeks of age or shortly after.

 Have you read our payments and policies page which you can get to through the website and do you understand that if we don't receive your payment in full on time you will loose your deposit as well as your opportunity for a puppy?
 We need to focus on the puppies themselves the last few weeks that they are here and don't have the time to be pursuing late payments and more importantly we want our puppies to go to responsible homes.

 Have your read our contract and do you agree to do everything that is under the buyer section?
 Click on our Contract page to open another tab and read now.
 Do you understand that you cannot breed this dog, that minimal vaccines are required, that late spay/neuter is required, and that high quality food is required.

 Have your read all of the questions about Summer Brook on our FAQ page?

 How did you hear about Summer Brook Acres?

 How many people will be living with the puppy?
 If any of these people are there only part time such as kids in college, mention that here also.
 Do you have children?
 If so, how old are they?

 Please give us detailed answers to the next several questions.
 The answers to these questions are all very important to us and in order to place a puppy in a particular home, we need detailed answers.
 Thank you for giving your time to this questionnaire!